henrietta-k/adapt-learning-wiki/Creating-your-first-course.md

-**First** - Make sure you have followed the documentation on [Setting up your development environment](https://github.com/adaptlearning/adapt_framework/wiki/Setting-up-your-development-environment).
+**First** - Make sure you have followed the documentation on [setting up your development environment](https://github.com/adaptlearning/adapt_framework/wiki/Setting-up-your-development-environment).

 ### Locating the course files
 Navigate to ```src/course/``` here you will find the following files/folders: